yaaminiv/yaaminiv.github.io/_posts/2019-02-23-DML-Analysis-Part22.md

 ### Going forward

-1. Repeat this with DML-mRNA overlaps
-2. Visualize gene product information
+1. Visualize gene product information
-3. Relate this information to gene enrichment
+2. Relate this information to gene enrichment

 {% if page.comments %}